Anco Cinema: Redevelopment

 The 42nd Street Development Corporation had been formed in 1976 to discuss plans for redeveloping Times Square.
 The same year, the City University of New York's Graduate Center hosted an exhibition with photographs of several nearby theaters to advocate for the area's restoration.
-One plan for the site, in 1978, called for razing several buildings in the area to create a park, including the Anco.
+One plan for the site, in 1978, called for razing several buildings in the area, including the Anco, to create a park.
 The Urban Development Corporation (UDC), an agency of the New York state government, proposed redeveloping the area around a portion of West 42nd Street in 1981.
 The plan centered around four towers that were to be built at 42nd Street's intersections with Broadway and Seventh Avenue, developed by Park Tower Realty and the Prudential Insurance Company of America.
 Ultimately, the 42nd Street Redevelopment Project was delayed for several years due to lawsuits and disputes concerning the towers.

 The New York state government acquired the sites of eight nearby theaters in April 1990 via eminent domain.
 Government officials hoped that development of the theaters would finally allow the construction of the four towers around 42nd Street, Broadway, and Seventh Avenue.
 After Disney committed to restoring the New Amsterdam Theatre in 1994, most of the other theaters around 42nd Street were quickly leased.
 By 1995, real-estate development firm Forest City Ratner was planning a $150 million entertainment and retail complex on the site of the Empire, Harris, and Liberty theaters.
 Madame Tussauds and AMC leased space in the complex that July.
 As part of the Forest City Ratner development, the Anco Cinema was demolished in 1997, and the Empire Theatre was relocated to the Anco's site the next year.
 The Empire Theatre's facade and auditorium were converted into an entrance to the AMC Empire 25, a multiplex that opened in April 2000.